eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 running any rules that are set to the `warn` level.

 From an API perspective, this would be implemented by a filter function that filters down to which rules should be run.
-The function would take a list of the rule configuration `(ruleId, severity, rule)`, and return the rule that should be run.
+The function would take a list of the rule configuration `(ruleId, severity)`, and return the rule that should be run.
 For simplicity, this function should not be given rules marked as `off`, as if this function handled existing behavior then users of the API would have to mimic that when attempting to extend it.